appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 Enabling the SSL passthrough depends on the ingress controller that is used in the Kubernetes cluster.
 For example:

-- For Nginx Ingress Controller, check [the Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough).
+- For Nginx Ingress Controller, you can check [the Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough).

-  - In a summary, should edit the Nginx controller deployment and add the `--enable-ssl-passthrough` flag to the `args` section.

-- @TODO: should be reviewed and tested to see if we support HAProxy-> For HAProxy Ingress Controller, check [the HAProxy documentation](https://www.haproxy.com/documentation/kubernetes-ingress/community/configuration-reference/ingress/#ssl-passthrough).
+- For HAProxy Ingress Controller, you can check [the HAProxy documentation](https://www.haproxy.com/documentation/kubernetes-ingress/community/configuration-reference/ingress/#ssl-passthrough).

 :::info
 Enabling the SSL passthrough option **does not** automatically allow all SSL traffic **from all ingress objects** to pass through to the original service.
 Instead, it enables Ingress resources to leverage the SSL passthrough feature, allowing encrypted traffic to reach the backend service without being decrypted by the Ingress Controller.